-The convert narrative is missing because the convert community, many of whom are African American, are not included in the future plan being concocted for Muslim America.
+The convert narrative is missing because the convert community, many of whom are Black American, are not included in the future plan being concocted for Muslim America.
 In fact, you are hardly mentioned except anecdotally.
-And you, the American Muslim convert community; of African American, White and Latino Muslims, are more of a novelty, a showpiece and a passing mention, than a serious part of any national conversation about Muslims.
+And you, the American Muslim convert community; of Black , White and Latino American Muslims, are more of a novelty, a showpiece and a passing mention, than a serious part of any national conversation about Muslims.
 The tremendous amount of monetary and other resources coming from inside and outside of the United States in support of the new Muslim America, is not being funneled into your communities.

 Now don’t be alarmed, you should have seen this coming but you were preoccupied worrying about everyone else except yourselves.
 Some of you even believed them when they said you cannot be yourself, think for yourself, do for yourself, or even love yourself.
 Some of you believed it when it was said that its not necessary to build your own masaajid, establish your own local communities, and to be honest, there was some Kool-Aid served and yes, some of us did take the drink.
 So while many of you were trying to figure this out, the new American Muslims, through their powerful organizations, began to speak for you (even though they don’t know you), tell you what issues should have priority, and even out the kindness of their hearts offered you a new identity.
 Now isn’t that nice.

-Now you must deal with the reality that you are on your own as converts to Islam.
-Your communities are declining, many of your masaajid have closed its doors, and in the last 20 years as hundreds of new masaajid have been built around the country, there have been less than five new masaajid built in your communities.
-Some of you al-humdu lillah have stuck to the Masaajid and communities, and have stuck it out through thick and thin.
-Others amongst you who have converted to Islam found yourselves in a state of shock.
-You were immediately told that you have to give up your identity, give up your reasoning, give up your spirituality, your common sense, and even your Americanism, and for that we owe you a sincere apology.
-The Islam you were invited to is not the Islam that was shown to you after you converted.
+Now American Muslim converts to Islam must deal with the reality that we are on your own as converts to Islam.
+Our communities are declining, many of our masaajid have closed its doors for good, and in the last 20 years as hundreds of new masaajid have been built around the country, there have been less than five new masaajid built from the ground up in our communities.
+Some of us al-humdu lillah have stuck to the remaining Masaajid and communities, and have stuck it out through thick and thin.
+Others amongst us who have converted to Islam found yourselves in a state of shock and disarray.
+Meanwhile, what was known to be Islam is changing The Islam you were invited to is not the Islam that was shown to you after you converted.

 There are many Muslims in America from all backgrounds who agree with me.
 Some people get it, some people are in denial, and some people will catch up later in sh Allah.
 Many Muslims are just as sick of Muslim sectarianism and marginalization of the American convert community as I am.
 There are many Arabs, Pakistanis, Indians, Afghanis, Asians, Africans and European Muslims, who understand the need for real unity and equality amongst Muslims, and they are plenty.
-They will stand with you but you as the convert community must speak your mind, you must not be afraid to work for what’s in your best interest in this life and in the hereafter, speak for yourself, and stand for yourself.
+They will stand with you but you as the convert community must speak your mind, you must not be afraid to work for what’s in your best interest in this life and in the hereafter, you must commit, speak for yourself, and stand for yourself.
 You might have you go into rebel mode.
-The slave traders took away your identity once, and you got it back through Islam, don’t let other Muslims take it away now.
-It is okay if you disagree with me, it s okay if believe that I am rocking the boat.
-It’s okay if you want to argue, but please argue with yourself, or with someone else besides me.
+It’s okay if you want to argue, but please argue with yourself, or with someone else besides myself.
 This is only my advice.
-I am a free American Muslim man and I am liberty to speak my mind and offer my advice to my fellow Muslims.
+I am a free American Muslim Imam and I am liberty to speak my mind and offer my advice to my fellow Muslims.
 Wal Allahul Musta’aan, wa sallalaahu alaa Muhammad wa alaa aalihi wa sah’bihi wa sallam.

-American born Luqman Ahmad is a Sunni Muslim, the son of converts to Islam.
-He is a Philadelphia native, a writer, consultant, patriot, and until recently, has been the Imam of a Northern California mosque for twenty years.
-Currently he delivers the Friday sermon (khutba) at the Islamic Society of Folsom in Folsom California.
-He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the new book “Double Edged Slavery“, a critical and authoritative look at the condition of African American and convert Muslims in the United States.
-He also authored, “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at modern-day extremist salafiyyism, the ideology which in part formed the mindset of ISIS.
-He blogs at, imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.
+American born Luqman Ahmad is an associate Imam and resident scholar at the Toledo Masjid al-Islam in Toledo Ohio, where he delivers some of the Friday sermons.
+He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “Double Edged Slavery“, a critical and authoritative look at the condition of Black American Muslims and converts to Islam.
+He blogs at, imamluqman.wordpress.com, and can be reached at email@example.com.